colin-olito/shelteringOnSexChrom/README.md

 ## Overview

-This is a GitHub repository for the development of a theoretical population genetics research project that is now published under the title "*Consequences of partially recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes.*" (doi: XXXXXX).
+This is a GitHub repository for the development of a theoretical population genetics research project that is now published under the title "*Consequences of partially recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes.*" (doi: 10.1111/evo.14496).
 Here you can find all of the necessary code to reproduce the simulations and main figures presented in the published paper and appendices.
-Other supplementary material for the paper can be downloaded as an online appendix from [link](URL).

 ## Abstract